Recovering the Lost World,

 But I suspect that the Moon is not depicted twice.
 The upturned crescent has nothing to do with the Moon.
 Although the seven stars are grouped in various ways to reflect graphic convenience and representative shorthand, the crescent is always shown as upturned -- a condition which the Moon never achieves, except in the tropics.

 The crescent is the backlighted portion of Saturn, last seen in 3147 BC.
-Or the horns of Jupiter seen in approaching Saturn on the same date.
-It has no significance for 2349 BC or 1492 BC, or for June and July of 685 BC, except to signify the endpoint of creation -- destruction of the heavens.
-The grouping together of all the planets was still remembered or understood as significant from before 3147 BC, although during the "Age of the Gods" the seven objects grouped together were the satellites of Saturn.
+It has no significance for 2349 BC or 1492 BC, or for June and July of 685 BC, except to signify the endpoint or the start of creation -- the destruction of the heavens.
+The grouping together of all the planets was still remembered or understood as significant from before 3147 BC, although during the "Era of the Gods" the seven objects grouped together were probably the satellites of Saturn.
+In the third century AD these were the seven planets.
+The crescent below the stars is part of the standard depiction, and has nothing to do with the Moon.

 This idea of "grouping together" and the start of a new epoch was reinforced at the beginning of the calendar year following the nova event of 685 BC.
 In spring of 684 BC, on the day of the equinox, all seven planets presented themselves in the eastern sky just before sunrise.